^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Dextrose is a means of carbohydrate nutrition.
+Dextrose is a carbohydrate food.

 Release form